"Work, sleep, family, fitness, or friends. Pick three."

 I will think of that one hour work out like a doctor's appointment.
 I'll wake up early on Saturday to finish Monday's blog post so I can make it to that 10am Barre3 or Body Pump class without dwelling on remaining work during the whole lunge track.
 And when my knee starts to randomly hurt every time I squat, I'll take a break and I'll be okay with it.
 I'll respect my body and let myself heal.

 I will take a freaking BATH.
-I will light a lavender candle, blast "Champagne Supernova," and pour myself a glass or three of malbec.
+I will light a lavender candle, blast "Champagne Supernova," and pour myself a glass or three of Malbec.
 I'll sing really, really loudly.

 I will walk to the coffee shop instead of drive and take the stairs to print my appointment notes.
 I'll buy new workout pants because they're bright blue and amazing and will most definitely make me more excited about exercising.
 I'll make mindful decisions to stay active because I know how much it heals me mentally.